17UA Green - Assistant Coach

 - Dog mom of 2

-Last season (2019-2020), Abby served as the assistant coach for 16 Under Armour.
+Last season (2019-2020), Abby served as the assistant coach for 16 Under Armour and had a shorten season due to COVID-19.
 Previously, Abby served as the assistant coach for 18 Under Armour.
 She led her team to a strong top third finish at USAV Girls’ Junior Nationals.
-The season before Abby served as the assistant coach for 15 Under Armour (2017-2018).
-She was also named the 2018-2019 Assistant Coach of the Year.
+The season before Abby served as the assistant coach for 15 Under Armour (2017-2018) and she was named the 2018-2019 Assistant Coach of the Year.

 During Abby’s freshman season she played 34 matches for the Cru and totaled 127 kills, 314 digs, 35 blocks, and 29 aces.
 She continued to excel on the court by earning First Team All-ASC honors, ASC All-Tournament Team honors, and was named as the ASC Offensive Player of the Week (9/9/14).
 She finished out her sophomore season with 307 kills (averaged 2.79/set), 308 digs, and 38 blocks.
 Abby posted a match-high of 19 kills against Emory (9/6/14) and 23 digs against UTD (11/8/14).
 She led her team her junior season with 308 digs for 3.71 digs per set average and ranked 3rd in kills.
 She also added 33 blocks and 16 aces, recording a match-high of 18 kills against Southwestern (10/30/15) and 27 digs against Whitworth (9/4/15).
 Abby’s impressive stats earned her a spot as a member of the ASC All-West Division First Team (2015).
 Abby rounded out her senior season playing in all 100 sets for the Cru and amassed 280 kills, 27 aces, 301 digs, and 26 blocks.
 She posted a season-high of 21 digs and 21 earned points against McMurry (10/4/16) and 16 kills against Pacific Lutheran (9/9/16) and East Texas Baptist (10/14/16).
 Abby again won honors as a member of the All-ASC Volleyball Team and First Team All-West Division.